How to Support Employees Best During Uncertain Times

 Employees are no longer asking “What can you offer me for my future and how can you help my career?”
 Instead, they are asking, “What are you doing to take care of me right now?”
 Workers are looking for an organization where they can feel heard, valued, safe and comfortable.

-In this “new normal,” employees are faced with more challenges than ever before: a dispersed team, isolation from the real world, changes to their routines, an increased number of technology issues, and new coworkers (roommates, spouses, children and pets).
+Throughout the COVID-19 pandemic, employees faced more challenges than ever before.
+In many cases, this included a dispersed team, isolation from the real world, changes to their routines, an increased number of technology issues, and new coworkers (roommates, spouses, children and pets).

 Many may find it difficult to unplug after work and feel lonely without the day-to-day interaction they were accustomed to before COVID-19.
 Others are worried they won’t have work to return to, fearful of an uncertain future.
 Trying to do too much to prove themselves may cause these employees to burn out.

-As a leader, you have the obligation to help your employees feel supported, and you have the opportunity to help them adjust and thrive during this uncertain time.
+As a leader, you can help your employees feel supported, and you have the opportunity to help them adjust and thrive during this uncertain time.

 Be visible, accessible, and transparent